Login with your PRSA-NY credentials to submit an entry.

 When will winners be notified?

-Nominees in each category will be notified following the judging of the Big Apple entries (expected in mid-August).
-From these nominees, the Big Apple Award winners and runners-up (if selected) will be announced during the 2020 Big Apple Awards Gala on September 30th.
+A Shortlist of nominees in each category will be notified following the judging of the Big Apple entries (expected in mid-August).
+From these nominees, the Big Apple Award Winners and Honorable Mentions will be announced during the 2020 Big Apple Awards Virtual Experience (9/26 - 10/1).

 What is the prize?